Happy2703/Certifications/README.md

 ## Accenture Data Analytics and Visualization Job Simulation

-**Description:** The "Data Analytics and Visualization Job Simulation" is a comprehensive project that immerses participants in the entire data analysis and visualization process, mirroring real-world scenarios contained Project Understanding, Data Cleaning & Modeling, and Data Visualization & Stroy Telling Presentation.
+**Description:** The "Data Analytics and Visualization Job Simulation" is a comprehensive project that immerses participants in the entire data analysis and visualization process, mirroring real-world scenarios containing Project Understanding, Data Cleaning and modeling, and Data Visualization and storytelling presentation.

 **Certification Date:** September 2023